 Premium boarding services are provided in a safe, clean environment.
 Cat boarding facilities include:

-- Elevated Kuranda beds with fresh Turkish terry linens provided once daily, more frequently if soiled.
+• Elevated beds with fresh linens provided once daily, more frequently if soiled.

-- Each kennel completely sanitized every morning prior to 8am.
+• Each kennel completely sanitized every morning and throughout the day if soiled

-Upon check-in, if fleas are seen on your cat, a fast-acting oral systemic flea treatment (Capstar®) will be administered, followed by a topical application of a residual flea treatment product, at your expense.
+Upon check-in, a complimentary boarding examination will be performed by the veterinarian.
+If fleas are observed on your cat, a fast-acting oral systemic flea treatment (Capstar®) will be administered.

 Boarding Consent Form